“Symeon and John” by Jim Ru

 Sixth-century Syrian monks Symeon and John were joined in a same-sex union and lived together as desert-dwelling hermits for 29 years.
 After a tearful split-up, Symeon went on to become known as the Holy Fool of Emesa, the patron saint of all holy fools (and puppeteers.)
 Their feast day is today (July 21).

-These Byzantine saints are important for LGBT people because of their loving same-sex bond and Symeon’s role as holy fool.
+These Byzantine saints are important for LGBTQ people because of their loving same-sex bond and Symeon’s role as holy fool.
 In the tradition of “fools for Christ,” believers deliberately challenge social norms for spiritual purposes.
-LGBT Christians, who face insults from both sides for being queer AND Christian, may be able to relate to the motivations and experiences of the holy fools.
+LGBTQ Christians, who face insults from both sides for being queer AND Christian, may be able to relate to the motivations and experiences of the holy fools.

 Symeon the Holy Fool (or Simeon Salus) of Emesa (c.
 522 - c.588) and John of Edessa were close friends starting in childhood, although Symeon was six years older.
 Both came from wealthy families.
 When Symeon was 30, they made a pilgrimage to Jerusalem.
 On the journey home they were both filled with an irresistible desire to leave their families and join a monastery together.